12AT7

 An Electro-Harmonix 12AT7.
 This is the "house brand" of New Sensor Corp.

-An American, British, and a modern Russian 12AT7.
-The Russian tube is physically larger.
+An American and a New Sensor Tung-Sol 12AT7.
+The Russian tube is larger but the pins are thinner.
 New Sensor acquired the Tung-Sol name in May of 2002.
 I get the feeling that every brand of 12AT7 made by New Sensor is the same tube with a different logo.

-I bought one to find out.
-The price was $31.99.
-I didn't drop it, bang on it, put it in cold water while it was hot, or shake it 25 times a second for 32 hours (per the 6201 data sheet) but I did test it.
+I bought one of each to find out.
+I didn't drop the Russian tube, bang on it 80 times in four different positions, swing it around at 2.5 times the force of gravity, put it in the freezer while it was hot, put it in the toaster oven while it was frozen, or shake it 25 times a second for 32 hours (per the 6201 data sheet), but I did test it.

 Russian 12AT7 tested